doublecloud/transfer/examples/pg2yt/README.md

     - **Password**: `testpassword`
     - **Initialization**: Data is seeded using `init.sql`.

-3. **Transfer CLI**: A Go-based application that replicates changes from Postgres to Kafka.
+3. **Transfer CLI**: A Go-based application that replicates changes from Postgres to YT.
     - **Configuration**: Reads changes from Postgres and sends them to YTSaurus tables.

 4. **YTSaurus**: An open source big data platform for distributed storage and processing.